Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 could be or-ed together, but you would have to scan all of them if you got an interrupt. - Removed a lot of the connections to the bus as they aren't needed.

+Need to get the current QxH pin functions and verify that they are correct.
+The CAN bus at least needs to be tied in.
+Also, it has 3.3V run to it on the original power adapter board, but I don't see that in any bus diagram I have seen. - Found the current LIHU schematic, ran CAN bus.
+3.3V wasn't on there, but it was to a N.C. pin.

 # Not going to do